-As mentioned in our captivating intro above, 43% of employers have adopted the strength-based approach for interviews and assessment centres.
-And that number is growing faster than a basil plant.
+Around 56% of employers have adopted the strength-based approach for interviews and assessment centres.
+And that number is only growing.

-That means it’s highly likely you’ll come across a strength-based assessment if you apply for a student placement, summer internship or a graduate role in the future - even if the company is not included in this list.
+This means it’s highly likely you’ll come across a strength-based assessment if you apply for a student placement, summer internship or a graduate role in the future – even if the company is not included on this list.

-Strength-based interviews are designed to prevent you from planning or rehearsing answers, because you have zero idea what they’re going to ask.
+A strength-based interview prevents you from planning or rehearsing answers because you have zero idea what they’re going to ask.